AndreasHeger/CGATReport/doc/Running.rst

 =======================

 It is good practice to keep the development of the report from the actual report itself.
-Sphinxreport and Sphinx do support building using a build directory.
+CGATReport and Sphinx do support building using a build directory.

 For example, assume your code is in directory :file:`./code` and you want to build